If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

 - Urinary tract infection (UTI): This infection typically has unique symptoms, such as frequent and urgent urination with a burning sensation, which make it easy for a provider to diagnose it without seeing you in person.
 In many cases, a provider may prescribe an antibiotic during your eVisit and create a follow-up plan to ensure your treatment goes as planned.

-If you have any questions about whether an eVisit is a good idea for you and your particular situation, reach out to your primary care office or local urgent care nearest you.
-If you have an eVisit, and the medical provider tells you that you need to be seen in person, your eVisit will be reimbursed.
-It’s also important to verify that your insurance plan covers an eVisit.
-Some insurance companies do cover it these days, but it’s still a good idea to check before your eVisit session.
-In cases when your insurance does not cover MedStar eVisit, the cost is $49 per visit.
-Click to watch the video below for more information on how to use MedStar eVisit.
+It’s important to verify that your insurance plan covers an eVisit.
+Many insurance companies do cover it these days, but it’s still a good idea to check before your eVisit session.
+In cases when your insurance does not cover MedStar eVisit, the cost is $79 per visit.

 What About Urgent Care?